s39674/Image2schematic/README.md

 If you now look at `PointsFileFor_Board8.png.txt` you should now see every connection from any point.
 This is the baseline to building an entire schematic.

+If you encountered any issues during installation or testing of `Image2schematic`, please post them in the issues tab.

-## Few topics i really need help with:
+## Few topics i need help with:

 - building a class for each point and IC
 - more than 2 point connection finding
 - skidl to schematic algorithm

-i want to thank you for reading this and i hope you can help me, thank you!
+I want to thank you for reading this and i hope you can help me, thank you!